-Smelly little Squash Bugs can ruin fruit and vegetable plants and their ability to survive winters can make them a chronic pest.
+Smelly little Squash Bugs can ruin fruit and vegetable plants and their ability to survive winters make them a chronic pest.

 Squash bugs are similar in appearance to Stink bugs.
 Both emit an odor when crushed, but squash bugs tend to feed on melons and squash while stink bugs feed on legumes like beans and peas.
-Squash Bugs suck on the juices of plant stems, leaves and fruits, leaving gaping wounds that eventually destroy the part of the plant they are feeding from.
+Squash Bugs suck on the juices of plant stems, leaves, and fruits, leaving gaping wounds that eventually destroy the part of the plant they are feeding from.

 This hardy insect can survive the winter by hiding in beds of dead leaves and other debris.
 If they cannot find adequate shelter, they will die in the frost.
 Clearing yards of leaf litter and debris can help in preventing a backyard infestation from returning the next summer.